huBioinfo/CytoCommunity/README.md

 python Step0_Construct_KNNgraph.py
 ```

-#### 2. Step1_DataImport.py
+#### 2. Use Step1 to perform data preprocessing to convert the input data to the standard format of torch.

-Step1 conducts data preprocessing to convert the input data to the standard format of torch.
-It produces two file folders, "processed" and "raw", with the former containing three .pt files, named as pre_filter, pre_transform and SpatialOmicsImageDataset, and the latter being an empty folder at this point.
+This step produces two file folders, "processed" and "raw", with the former containing three .pt files, named as pre_filter, pre_transform and SpatialOmicsImageDataset, and the latter being an empty folder at this point.

 ```bash
 python Step1_DataImport.py
 ```

-#### 3. Step2_SoftClusterLearning_Supervised.py
+#### 3. Use Step2 to perform soft TCN assignment learning in a supervised fashion.

-Step2 performs soft clustering based on supervised learning.
 For each fold in each round of the training process, this step generates a folder that contains cluster adjacent matrix, cluster assignment matrix, gragh index, and node mask files and a training loss file.

 ```bash
 python Step2_SoftClusterLearning_Supervised.py
 ```

-#### 4. Step3_ConsensusClustering.R
+#### 4. Use Step3 to perform TCN assignment ensemble.

 For each image, Step3 generates the following files: cluster assign matrix, node mask, gragh index and consensus label files of each fold in each run of the training process.
 Note the diceR package should be installed before this step.